• Skip to primary navigation

 The local application should be done in minute doses.
 The skin on surrounding areas is very sensitive.
 Consider diluting the apple cider vinegar with some water.
 You can also apply the apple cider vinegar onto a cotton ball and lightly dab the affected area.
 This will facilitate a controlled release of the vinegar onto the area.

-It is advisable that you make sure that you use unadulterated apple cider vinegar.
-Check that it has not been diluted with anything else prior to getting onto the shelf.
+You should make sure that you use unadulterated apple cider vinegar.
+Check that it has not been diluted before getting onto the shelf.

 Other granuloma treatment methods